vss240/portfolio-deployment-using-azure-services/README.md

 # Primary Azure Technologies used:

-static webapps ,statis webapps,azure database for MySQL
+static webapps ,paas,azure database for MySQL

 # Other Azure Technologies: